addyosmani/backbone-fundamentals/index.md

 As JavaScript developers, we are at an interesting point in time where not only do we have mature solutions to help organize the JavaScript powering our applications based on a separation of concerns, but developers looking to build non-trivial projects are almost spoiled for choice for frameworks that can help structure their applications.

 Maturity in software (framework) development isn't simply about how long a framework has been around.
 It's about how solid the framework is and more importantly how well it's evolved to fill its role.
 Has it become more effective at solving common problems?
 Does it continue to improve as developers build larger and more complex applications with it?

-In this book, I will be covering the popular Backbone.js, which I consider the best of the current family of JavaScript architectural frameworks.
+In this book, I will be covering the Backbone.js MVC library, which I consider the best of the current family of JavaScript architectural solutions for helping better structure your code.

 Topics will include MVC theory and how to build applications using Backbone's models, views, collections and routers.
 I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via Require.js), how to build applications using modern software stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools, and a lot more.

-If this is your first time looking at Backbone.js and you're still unsure whether or not to give it a try, why not take a look at how [a Todo application](http://github.com/addyosmani/todomvc) can be implemented in Backbone and several other popular Javascript frameworks before reading further?
+###What is Backbone?

+Backbone.js is one of a number of JavaScript frameworks for creating MVC-like web applications.
+On the front-end, it's my architectural framework of choice as it's both mature, relatively lightweight and can be easily tested using third-party toolkits such as Jasmine or QUnit.
+Other MVC frameworks you may be familiar with include Ember.js, Spine, YUILibrary and JavaScriptMVC.

+Backbone is maintained by a number of contributors, most notably: Jeremy Ashkenas, creator of CoffeeScript, Docco and Underscore.js.
+As Jeremy is a believer in detailed documentation, there's a level of comfort in knowing you're unlikely to run into issues which are either not explained in the official docs or which can't be nailed down with some assistance from the #documentcloud IRC channel.
+I strongly recommend using the latter if you find yourself getting stuck.

+###Why should you consider using it?

+Backbone's main benefits, regardless of your target platform or device, include helping:

+* Organize the structure to your application
+* Simplify server-side persistence
+* Decouple the DOM from your page's data
+* Model data, views and routers in a succinct manner
+* Provide DOM, model and collection synchronization

+###Is Backbone right for you?

+Does the following describe you?:

+"I want something flexible which offers a minimalist solution to separating concerns in my application.
+It should support a persistence layer and RESTful sync, models, views (with controllers), event-driven communication, templating and routing.
+It should be imperative, allowing one to update the View when a model changes.
+I’d like some decisions about the architecture left up to me.
+Ideally, many large companies have used the solution to build non-trivial applications.

+As I may be building something complex, I’d like there to be an active extension community around the framework that have already tried addressing larger problems (Marionette, Chaplin, Aura, Thorax).
+Ideally, there are also scaffolding tools (grunt-bbb, brunch) available for the solution."

+If so, continue reading.

 The goal of this book is to create an authoritative and centralized repository of information that can help those developing real-world apps with Backbone.
 If you come across a section or topic which you think could be improved or expanded on, please feel free to submit a pull-request.
 It won't take long and you'll be helping other developers avoid problems you've run into before.

 ## <a name="fundamentals">Fundamentals</a>

-In this section we are going to cover the context into which a framework like Backbone.js fits.
-Let's begin our journey into understanding Backbone better with a look at code architecture.
+In this section, we're going to explore how frameworks like Backbone.js fit in the world of JavaScript application architecture.
+Clasically, developers creating desktop and server-class applications have had a wealth of design patterns available for them to lean on, but it's only been in the past few years that such patterns have come to client-side development.

+Before exploring any JavaScript frameworks that assist in structuring applications, it can be useful to gain a basic understanding of architectural design patterns.

 ###<a name="mvc-mvp">MVC, MVP & Backbone.js</a>

-Before exploring any JavaScript frameworks that assist in structuring applications, it can be useful to gain a basic understanding of architectural design patterns.
 Design patterns are proven solutions to common development problems and can suggest structural approaches to help guide developers in adding some organization to their applications.

 Patterns are useful because they're a set of practices that build upon the collective experience of skilled developers who have repeatedly solved similar problems.
 Although developers 10 or 20 years ago may not have been using the same programming languages when implementing patterns in their projects, there are many lessons we can learn from their efforts.